Leaving a gift in your Will to the Stuttering Treatment and Research Trust (START)

 We recommend that you consult your lawyer or legal advisor when writing your Will to ensure it is legally binding, and your family and named causes can benefit.

 The wording that we suggest for inclusion in your will or codicil is:

 I give and bequeath to Stuttering Treatment and Research Trust (Auckland), (Charity Registration Number CC30201) [a sum of money/%of my estate/residue of my estate/specific asset(s)] for the general purposes of the said charity and I direct that the receipt of the Treasurer or other duly authorised officer shall be a sufficient discharge to my Executors/Trustees.

-“I am very pleased to be making a bequest to START in my Will,” says Dean Cook.
+“I am very pleased to be leaving a gift in my Will to START,” says Dean Cook.

 “I was introduced to START at a time in my life when I needed help to make a positive change with my speech.
 Leaving university, I had big plans for myself and my career, but I didn’t have the skills or tools to control my stutter.
 It was holding me back START gave me those tools, taught me how to use them when speaking and enabled me to take control of my speech.
 My speaking improved and my confidence grew which allowed me to achieve the goals I had set myself.
 START played a vital role for me at a critical time.
 I know it has done the same for others.
-My hope is my bequest allows START to continue their fantastic work, helping others like me for many years to come.”
+My hope is my gift I am leaving in my Will allows START to continue their fantastic work, helping others like me for many years to come.”

 Another person who wishes to remain anonymous at this time says: